-- Do I have to apply in German?
+6. Do I have to apply in German?

-- What language certificates do I need when I apply for a scholarship?
+7. What language certificates do I need when I apply for a scholarship?

-- Do my certificates and transcripts (lists of grades) have to be certified for my application?
+8. Do my certificates and transcripts (lists of grades) have to be certified for my application?

 DAAD employees have no right to vote in the scholarship election procedure.

-- According to which criteria does the selection committee make its decision?
+2. According to which criteria does the selection committee make its decision?

-Important selection criteria are
+The key selection criteria are

-- description of proposal and reasoning
+- the description and justification of the proposal

-- academic achievements
+- academic achievements.

 Additional documents that prove academic suitability or provide information about extracurricular activities will also be considered in the assessment.

-- Who pays for outward and return travel expenses?
+2. Who pays for outward and return travel expenses?

 Unless travel expenses are covered by another source of funding, the DAAD pays a contribution towards the scholarship holder's travel expenses.

-- Can I bring my family with me?
+3. Can I bring my family with me?

-- Do I have to take out health insurance in Germany?
+4. Do I have to take out health insurance in Germany?

-Scholarship holders and accompanying family members must be covered by health insurance throughout their stay in German from their first day in the country.
+Scholarship holders and accompanying family members must be covered by health insurance throughout their stay in Germany from their first day in the country.
 Health insurance coverage in Germany is regulated differently depending on country of origin.
 You will be informed about the conditions of health insurance and the services provided by the DAAD when you receive the Scholarship Award Letter.

 5. Am I allowed to take on additional work as a scholarship holder in Germany?